 - Repeat twice per day until the mange has fully healed.

 Notes: Since Aloe Vera is natural, it will not harm your dog should they lick it off their skin.
-Try to avoid letting your dog lick the affected areas however, so the Aloe Vera has a chance to work.
+Try to avoid letting your dog lick the affected areas, however, so the Aloe Vera has a chance to work.

-- Allow the mixture to steep overnight.
+- Leave the mixture overnight.